In this article, we’ll pull back the covers on how SMS messaging works and the technology behind it. Here’s what we’ll cover...

 What Old, T9 Texting Can Teach Us About Message Segments

-This signaled to you that the message was going to send as two messages.
+This signaled to you that the message was going to be sent as two messages.
 This was mostly important because there was no such thing as unlimited text messages, and you knew you were going to be charged for two messages.

 Can you see that faint little counter in the top right across from the word “Message:”?
 Takes you back, doesn’t it?